star-cats/blinky-dome/mood-controller.md

 This is closer to the original spec than the follower was. "roughly 2 seconds to transition fully" is not something an RC curve does: one time constant gets it to 63% and it approaches the rest asymptotically without ever arriving.

+## Revision: BUILDING is gone; the drop is AMBIENT to DRIVING with a holdoff

+Supersedes the three-state mood machine described above.

+BUILDING is removed.
+Recognising a riser meant judging the *shape* of the intensity curve rather than the presence of an event, and that judgement is too fragile to hang a show on -- the thresholds that separate a build from a track simply getting louder hold for one song and not the next, and it guessed wrong at exactly the moments that mattered.
+Two states remain, AMBIENT and DRIVING, both decided purely by whether bass is landing, which is a fact rather than a judgement.

+Removed along with it: the Rise and Window parameters, the build peak and stall tracking, and the intensity-rise detector.
+Intensity is still measured, smoothed, published and used by AmbientTracker -- it simply no longer decides anything.

+DropTracker now fires on AMBIENT -> DRIVING, and carries a **Reset** cooldown defaulting to 60 seconds.
+A transition arriving inside that window is ignored rather than deferred, so the holdoff cannot leave a drop queued to fire the instant it expires.
+The cooldown starts elapsed, so the first drop of a set is never swallowed.